The General Surgery and Thoracic Robotics Program

-Dr. Belsley is Director of Robotic Surgery at St. Luke's - Roosevelt Hospital Center.
-He assists in the credentialing, standardization and evaluation of robotic procedures in general and thoracic surgery.
-He has a special interest in robotic myotomy for achalasia and paraesophageal hernia repair and collaborates with Drs.
-Connery and Bhora with regards to robotic thoracic procedures.
+Dr. Belsley assists in the credentialing, standardization and evaluation of robotic procedures in general and thoracic surgery.
+He has a special interest in robotic myotomy for achalasia and paraesophageal hernia repair and collaborates with Dr. Bhora with regards to robotic thoracic procedures.

 The Thoracic Oncology Program is a multi-disciplinary group that is able to offer the patient with thoracic malignancies state-of-the-art or even novel treatments in a coordinated, personalized, compassionate manner.
 Treatments are available for all stages of disease including prevention, screening and supportive care.